ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 </figure>
 <div style="height: 20px;"></div>

 You may consult my notebook for the full process.
 To query this data we use the NASA's <strong>Table Access Protocol (TAP)</strong>.
-I've written a short SQL (technically AQDL) queries which paired with Python's <strong><code>requests</code></strong> package grabs these columns.
+I've written a short SQL (technically AQDL) queries that I've used with Python's <strong><code>requests</code></strong>s.
 I've extracted the following features:

 <ul>
   <li><strong>Planet name</strong> as <code>pl_name</code></li>